SPEED AND AGGRESSIVE DRIVING

 Easing up is more than taking your foot off the gas.

 We all have a code for the road.
 The vehicle we choose to drive, the music we listen to — it’s all part of how we get down the road.
 There’s no code more important than the choices we make behind the wheel.
 All too often, we’re in a hurry to get where we’re going, and trying to pass slower traffic on the highway or driving too fast for road conditions which can be especially dangerous.

-In 2016, one speed-related crash occurred every 4 hours in North Dakota.
+In 2017, one speed-related crash occurred every 3 hours and 45 minutes in North Dakota.

 It’s tempting to speed up and squeeze around slower vehicles even when there isn’t adequate room or visibility in the passing lane, but the results can be catastrophic.
 Unless you know for sure that you can get around safely, take a pass on the pass.
 Make it part of your code for the road every time you’re at the wheel.

 It’s important to share the road with other passenger vehicles and trucks hoping to reach their destinations safely.
 To ensure your safety and the safety of others, follow these rules when driving near trucks, buses, semis or other large vehicles:

 Don’t “hang out” beside trucks or buses

 Large vehicles have extensive blind spots on both sides.
 If you can’t see the driver’s face in his side-view mirror, he can’t see you — which may result in a collision if he moves into your lane.